fightforthefuture/lovescensorship/README.md

 # Adding new domain names

-- In the Heroku dashboard, navigate to this app, open the `Settings` tab add a new custom domain under `Domains and certificates`.
+- In the Heroku dashboard, navigate to this app, open the `Settings` tab add two new custom domains under `Domains and certificates` - the naked apex domain like `example.com` and `www.example.com`.
+NGINX will 301 redirect all traffic to HTTPS and the naked apex domain.
+Note that Heroku's automatically managed SSL certificates won't work with CloudFlare](https://kb.heroku.com/how-can-i-use-automated-certificate-management-with-cloudflare).
-- In your DNS provider, create a `CNAME` record for this domain and point it at the `DNS Target` shown in Heroku.
+- In your DNS provider, create a `CNAME` record for the apex domain and `www` subdomain and point each at the respective `DNS Target` shown in Heroku.

 # Notes
 - You can use a [wildcard domain](https://devcenter.heroku.com/articles/custom-domains#add-a-wildcard-domain) and tweak the NGINX configuration to serve sites on subdomains instead.